 IV.
-Financial Analysis of Forest Preserve District's Funds
+Financial Analysis of the Forest Preserve District's Funds

-As of December 31, 2013, the Forest Preserve General Fund, the Forest Preserve Retirement Fund, the Forest Preserve Land Acquisition Fund and the Forest Preserve Tort and Liability Fund had a combined fund balance total of \$5,604,824 compared with 2012 of \$4,782,739.
-The fund balance in the Land Acquisition Fund of \$4,031,230 is being held for future land purchases as opportunities become available.
+As of December 31, 2014, the Forest Preserve General Fund, the Forest Preserve Retirement Fund, the Forest Preserve Land Acquisition Fund, the Forest Preserve Tort and Liability Fund, and the Forest Preserve Natural Resource Management and Education Fund had combined fund balances of \$6,443,961 compared to the 2013 total of \$5,604,824.

+The fund balance in the Land Acquisition Fund of \$4.5 million is being held for future land purchases as opportunities become available including the previously referenced "first right of refusal" opportunities.

 Cash temporarily idle during the year was invested in demand deposits, certificates of deposit, and obligations of the U.S. Treasury.
-The County Treasurer utilizes a competitive bidding system with local financial institutions to assure that the highest return possible is made on funds invested.
-DeKalb County Forest Preserve earned interest revenue of \$15,197 on all fund type investments for the year ended December 31, 2013 compared with 2012 interest revenue of \$17,756.
+The County Treasurer utilizes a competitive bidding system with local financial institutions to assure that the highest return possible is made on invested funds.
+DeKalb County Forest Preserve earned interest revenue of \$18,277 on all fund type investments for the year ended December 31, 2014 compared with 2013 interest revenue of \$15,197.

-The County Treasurer is an elected official charged with the responsibility and authority to handle the investments for the Forest Preserve.
-The Treasurer's investment policy is to minimize credit and market risks while maintaining a competitive yield on its portfolio.
-All of the funds of the DeKalb County Forest Preserve were insured and collateralized properly as of December 31, 2013.
+The County Treasurer is an elected official charged with the responsibility and authority to handle the investments for the Forest Preserve District.
+The Treasurer's investment policy aims to minimize credit and market risks while maintaining a competitive yield on its portfolio.
+All of the funds of the DeKalb County Forest Preserve District were either insured or collateralized properly as of December 31, 2014.